 Before I started this blog I thought long and hard about it, not only to make sure that I have the time in my day and space in my schedule to post stuff to it every day (and for a while now I have!) but to make sure that I felt that I had enough to say (and remember that I'd already written a number of book in the fields I cover here and also been teaching and consulting for many more years.
 Still I wondered if I had enough to say (especially in the bite-sized format of a blog ... writing a self-contained book is one thing, stand-alone snippets are in some way harder).

 So, my advice to anyone planning a blog is to make sure you have plenty to say.
 Plan ahead a few months and outline subjects and topics that you plan to cover and use news and tidbits as filler for days when you feel you want to be quiet or when you're too busy to post much ... you don't want to be the comedian or magician on stage when the jokes or tricks run out!

 HonorTagJournalistHonorTagProfessionalPC DoctorPC DoctorBlogs

 This entry was posted on Saturday, August 6th, 2005 at 16:12 and is filed under Random Stuff ....
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.